banzaicloud/one-eye-docs/docs/authentication/_index.md

 You can secure One Eye access using an external ingress, and authenticate and authorize user connections.
 The solution is based on [Pomerium](https://github.com/pomerium/pomerium) and [Dex](https://github.com/dexidp/dex), allowing you to use the identity provider of your choice (for example, GitHub or LDAP).
 You can also apply role based authorization, and assign read-only or read and write access to One Eye.

-Authentication uses cert-manager to establish secure connections.
-Authentication is performed using Pomerium, which uses Dex to authenticate requests to external OIDC providers.
+Authentication uses the latest stable version of cert-manager to ensure secure TLS certificates for external components like Pomerium and Dex.
+Authentication is performed by Pomerium with the help of Dex through OIDC to authenticate requests to external identity providers.

+Pomerium applies route based access policies so that general access to specific components can be gated at the proxy level.

+Once the request successfully passes Pomerium, the One Eye Dashboard will check group-role mapping information to identify which groups should have viewer and/or editor access on the UI.

+> Note: This doesn't apply to provided components, like Prometheus or the Grafana dashboard, where all users will be viewers.
+In case you need Grafana administrator access, use the `one-eye ingress connect` command to access the Grafana dashboard as an admin under the `/grafana` subpath.

 ![Authentication overview](authentication-overview.png)